-Is there anyway to find a definitive answer nearly 50 years later, well the short answer is no, but by reading through the detail and listening to accounts of Armond Pelissetti, the first responding officer that night and Donald Fouke being interviewed on 'This is the Zodiac Speaking' (2007) and the 'Crimes of the Century' (1989) documentaries, we can say it is extremely likely a conversation between the police and the killer did occur.
-Of course memories get blurred over time and this can be understood, however there are definite red flags of such inconsistency, one finds it difficult to explain away
+Is there anyway to find a definitive answer nearly 50 years later- well the short answer is no- but by reading through the detail and listening to accounts of Armond Pelissetti, the first responding officer that night, and Donald Fouke being interviewed on 'This is the Zodiac Speaking' (2007) and the 'Crimes of the Century' (1989) documentaries, we can say it is extremely likely a conversation between the police and the killer did occur.
+Of course memories get blurred over time and this is understandable, however, there are definite red flags of such inconsistency, one finds it difficult to explain away

-Donald Fouke on the other hand was at the same time (9.55 pm) making his approach to the crime scene, he had just passed Washington Street so his quickest and most direct route was north to Jackson Street, west along Jackson Street to Cherry Street and then south to the crime scene and this is exactly what he did.
-En route mind he noticed a white male on the north side of Jackson Street as he approached Maple Street, however believing he was looking for a black negro adult he slowed down as he passed the man but failed to stop or question him and then sped off up Jackson Street, before turning southbound into Cherry, where he stated in the 'This is the Zodiac Speaking' documentary he bumped into Armond Pelissetti who was cautiously scanning Cherry Street.
-It is then crucially that Donald Fouke said "He stopped us and said that he was looking for the white male that had just gone down the street.
+Donald Fouke on the other hand was at the same time (9.55 pm) making his approach to the crime scene- he had just passed Washington Street by Presidio Avenue- so his quickest and most direct route was north to Jackson Street, west along Jackson Street to Cherry Street and then south to the crime scene, which is exactly what he did.
+En route mind, he noticed a white male on the north side of Jackson Street as he approached Maple Street, however, believing he was looking for a black negro adult he slowed down as he passed the man, but failed to stop or question him and then sped off up Jackson Street, before turning southbound into Cherry.
+This is where he stated in the 'This is the Zodiac Speaking' documentary that he bumped into Armond Pelissetti, who was cautiously scanning the alcoves and vehicles traveling up Cherry Street.
+It is then, crucially, that Donald Fouke said "He stopped us and said that he was looking for the white male that had just gone down the street.
 There was a little conversation about what the initial description was and he said no he was a white male, I then used a slang term and said oh that was the suspect."
 Clearly Donald Fouke was still under the impression he was on the lookout for a black male until he was corrected.

 He stated "We proceeded on Jackson Street towards Arguello continuing our search, as we arrived at Arguello Street the description of the suspect was changed to a white male adult, believing this suspect was possibly the one involved in the shooting we entered the Presidio of San Francisco and conducted a search on West Pacific Avenue, the opposite side of the wall and the last direction we observed the suspect going, we did not find the suspect."